Activities in Wexford

 Shrule Equestrian Centre

-Now reopened and welcoming riders again!
+About Shrule Equestrian Centre Fancy horse riding on the beach in Ireland?
 Shrule Equestrian Centre is situated in the picturesque countryside of North Wexford between the coastal villages of Ballygarrett and Kilmuckridge.
-Our speciality is Beach rides for those who can already ride, see our great beach pics.
-Also available: Livery, schooling, breaking and training, arena hire, pony camps and […]
+Our speciality beach rides are for those who can already ride.
+Need horse riding lessons?
+Check out the Ballcaney Riding Center or […]

 Bunclody- Kilbrannish Walking Trail